 This is acclaimed organist, composer, and recording artist Hans-Andre Stamm performing at the historic, world famous Trost organ of the Evangelical Lutheran City Church (Stadtkirche) of Waltershausen, Germany.
 This Trost organ is a period instrument

-that J.S.
-Bach knew and likely played which has been kept in original and fully playable condition.
-It's the largest mechanical action organ in Thuringia, the region of central Germany where Bach was born, lived, and worked.
+that Bach himself knew and likely played which has been kept in original and fully playable condition.
+It's the largest mechanical action organ in Thuringia, the region of east-central Germany where Bach was born and lived his entire life.

-note the excellent camera work in this video, that no registration changes were made in this recording from start to finish, that the sound was varied only by changing manuals, that the German chorus reed stops of Bach's time did not dominate the full ensemble,
+The listener will note the excellent camera work in this video, that no registration changes were made in this recording from start to finish, that the sound was varied only by changing manuals, that the German chorus reed stops of Bach's time were not dominating,

-We offer our sincerest thanks to Mr. Stamm for recording and posting this instructive video on YouTube for public viewing.
+We offer our compliments and sincerest thanks to Mr. Stamm for making this outstanding recording and posting it on YouTube for public